La Chanson de Craonne

 La Chanson de Craonne ([la ʃɑ̃sɔ̃ də kʁa(ɔ)n]; English: The Song of Craonne) is an anti-military song of World War I written in 1917.
 The song was written to the tune of Bonsoir M'Amour (Charles Sablon), sung by Emma Liebel.
 It is sometimes known by the first line of the chorus, Adieu la vie (Goodbye to life).
+The Craonne in the title refers to the regional commune Craonne.

 History

-This song was sung by the French soldiers who mutinied (in sixty eight of the one hundred and ten divisions of the French Army) after the costly and militarily disastrous offensive of General Robert Nivelle at the Chemin des Dames, spring 1917.
+This song was sung by the French soldiers who mutinied in 68 of the 110 divisions of the French Army, after the costly and militarily disastrous offensive of General Robert Nivelle at the Chemin des Dames in the spring of 1917.